 Using Network Traffic to Detect Malicious DNS Activity

-Network detection and response (NDR) is uniquely suited to detect malicious DNS activity.
-Unlike signature-based detections––which must be configured to identify threats––NDR uses machine learning to analyze network traffic to establish a baseline for what normal DNS behavior looks like in any given environment.
+A network detection and response (NDR) solution is uniquely suited to detect malicious DNS activity.
+Unlike signature-based detections––which must be configured to identify threats––NDR uses machine learning to analyze network traffic to establish a baseline to help understand what normal vs. suspicious DNS behavior looks like in any given environment.
 It then detects anomalous behavior that could signify an attack.
 Baselines are established for things like the number of requests made, geographic locations, domain history, and entropy of the query structures.
 Deviations can then be used to quickly identify post-compromise activity.

 The machine learning and behavioral detections used by NDR to detect indicators of compromise can also be extended to the edge for higher-fidelity DNS-based intrusion detection.